International-Data-Spaces-Association/IDS-Deployment-Scenarios/Assessment-Criteria.md

 - Independent deployments that fit the IDSA mission and provide the potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need).
 - Deployments commissioned or sanctioned by the IDSA, including initial code for IDSA WG collaborations, and “experimental” projects.
 - Any deployment that realistically intends to join IDSA Incubation in future and wishes to lay the foundations for that.
-- Pilots, research projects or work that are in progress
+- Pilots, research projects or work that are in progress.

 :information_source: The term **"deployment"** refers to a set of components.
-So, a deployment scenario should consist of multiple components that enable data sharing in a secure and sovereign way, as described by IDS standards, i.e., the use of data connectors and Identity Providers is mandatory, while other components may be optional.
+Thus, a deployment scenario should consist of multiple components that enable data sharing in a secure and sovereign way, as described by IDS standards, i.e., the use of data connectors and Identity Providers is mandatory, while other components may be optional.

 The IDS Deployment Scenarios in Sandbox stage, do not necessarily have to consist of certified components.
-While any deviations from the documentation should be justified during the application, it is intended that projects shall apply as early and inmature as possible to the sandbox stage to receive support and feedback from the community.
+While any deviations from the documentation should be justified during the application, it is intended that projects shall apply as early and immature as possible to the sandbox stage to receive support and feedback from the community.

 #### Evaluation Criteria